In this guide, you will find instructions on how to change the Nissan CVT Transmission Speed Sensor. Transmission speed sensor on Nissan CVT automa

 That's it!
 You have successfully replaced the car battery on your Nissan vehicle.
 Now it is time to start the car.
 If needed, follow the instructions found in your owner's manual to synchronize the windows one-touch feature and reset radio preset stations.

 We hope that you found this DIY guide on how to change a battery on Nissan Quest helpful.
 If you have any tips that may help Nissan Quest owners, please use the comments section below.

 How do I know that I need to replace my Nissan battery?

 You can perform a battery test using a battery analyzer.
 You can also pay attention to the typical symptoms of a dead battery.
 Symptoms that your Nissan battery needs to be replaced include.

-- Battery dies quickly if the lights are kept on but the engine off
+- The battery dies quickly if the lights are kept on but the engine off.

 If your Nissan battery is over 7 years old, it is time to consider replacing the battery.